plopd/deep-reinforcement-learning/README.md

 ## Projects

-* The Taxi Problem: Train a taxi to pick up and drop off passengers. _Coming soon!_
+* [The Taxi Problem](https://github.com/plopd/deep-reinforcement-learning/blob/master/lab-taxi/README.md): Train a taxi to pick up and drop off passengers.
 * [Navigation](https://github.com/plopd/navigation): Train an agent with the DQN algorithm to navigate and collect yellow bananas while avoiding blue bananas in a large, square world.
 * Continuous Control: Train an robotic arm to reach target locations. _Coming soon!_
 * Collaboration and Competition: Train a pair of agents to play tennis! _Coming soon!_